A controversial proposal to extend State Road 836 — aka the Dolphin Expressway — has been delayed on its route to the Miami-Dade County Commission.

 "I’m sure you will hear from people and organizations who do not live in Southwest Dade and West Kendall.
 They will tell you how terrible this is for our precious Everglades," Dawes said.
 "It is simply traffic relief for all the residents that have to drive from Southwest Dade and West Kendall."

-The planned extension would require county commissioners to approve moving the Urban Development Boundary about a mile west, according to the Miami Herald.
+The plan for the extension would require county commissioners to approve building the expressway about a mile west of the Urban Development Boundary, according to the Miami Herald.
 Valerie Robbin of Sierra Club Miami says moving the boundary would lead to more westward sprawl.

 "The light and the traffic and the noise is not the best thing to have right there up against the [Everglades National] park," she said.